Flag of Australia: Centenary flag of state

-The Centenary Flag.
-Presented to the Hon John Howard MP, Prime Minister of Australia on behalf of the people of Australia by the Australian National Flag Association on 3 September 2001 at the Royal Exhibition Building, Melbourne to commemorate the first flying of the Australian National Flag on 3 September 1901 attended by the Rt Hon Sir Edmund Barton MHR, Prime Minister of Australia.

 A warrant authorising the use of the Centenary Flag under section 6 of the Flags Act was issued by the Governor-General and the flag is now used as the official flag of state on important occasions.
 These included the opening of new parliamentary terms and when visiting heads of state arrive.
 The flag has been transported across the country for flying in every state and territory.
 It was later used on Remembrance Day in 2003 for the opening of the Australian War Memorial in Hyde Park in London.